USS Sailfish (SS-192): Eleventh patrol: July–September 1944

 After an extensive overhaul at Mare Island—from 15–17 June—she returned to Hawaii and sailed on 9 July as part of a "wolfpack" ("Moseley's Maulers", commanded by Stan Moseley), with Greenling and Billfish, to prey on shipping in the Luzon–Formosa area.
-On the afternoon of 7 August, Sailfish and Greenling made contact with an enemy convoy.
-Sailfish maneuvered into firing position and fired a spread of three torpedoes at a medium tanker.
-One hit caused the tanker to disintegrate into a column of water, smoke and debris.
-It was not recorded in the postwar account.[In fact the Sailfish had sunk the Japanese Kinshu Maru (238 GRT) in Luzon Strait in position 20°09'N, 121°19'E.]
+On the afternoon of 6 August, Sailfish and Greenling made contact with an enemy convoy.
+Sailfish maneuvered into firing position and fired a spread of three torpedoes at a mine layer.
+One hit caused the tanker to disintegrate into a column of water, smoke, and debris.
+It was not recorded in the postwar account.
+In fact, the Sailfish had sunk the Japanese Kinshu Maru (238 GRT) in Luzon Strait in position 20°09'N, 121°19'E.

-The next target was a battleship escorted by three destroyers, on which she made radar contact shortly after midnight on 18–19 August.
+Her next target was a battleship escorted by three destroyers, on which she made radar contact shortly after midnight on 18–19 August.
 At 01:35, after getting as close as she was able, 3500 yd, Sailfish fired all four bow tubes.
 One of the escorts ran into the path of two fish; the other two missed.
 While the destroyer must have been severely damaged or sunk, there was nothing in JANAC.